yiri20/startup/notes.md

 font-weight
 adding a caption to the photo using <figure> and <figcaption>
 <br>
-In the following code, what does the link element do? <br>
+In the following code, what does the link element do? <be>
-The <link> element links external resources, typically used to link CSS files to the HTML document. <br>
+"The <link> element links external resources, typically used to link CSS files to the HTML document." <br>
 <br>
 In the following code, what does a div tag do?<br>
 The <div> tag is a block-level container used to group elements and apply styles or layout properties.<br>